 Divi and CrocoBlock provide weekly updates for the template collections, o each week you’ll get something new added to the templates library.

 Divi can boast with +40 content modules that cover the most basic types of content one might want to place on the page created with Divi builder.
 There are modules for adding contact forms, buttons, portfolios, maps, galleries, etc. You’ll be definitely impressed by so many possibilities to work with content using visual editor.

 CrocoBlock provides 10 plugins for Elementor that add even more content widgets for practically any purpose.
-The choice of content widgets is immense.
-There are +80 widgets that allow adding almost any kind on content and styling it up without ever touching a line of code.
-There are both widgets that allow adding static and dynamic content types, widgets for blogging, WooCommerce pages, etc.
+The choice of content widgets is immense. +80 widgets allow adding almost any kind on content and styling it up without ever touching a line of code.
+Both widgets allow adding static and dynamic content types, widgets for blogging, WooCommerce pages, etc.

 5. Can be Used with Any WordPress Theme